 As DOGE’s journey unfolds, it’s clear that while metrics and data can guide decisions, the human aspects of resilience, service, and adaptability will remain essential to the federal workforce’s ability to serve.
 For those in public service, the next few years may redefine how they work and federal employment's role in the nation’s long-term stability and responsiveness.

-As workforce optimization trends evolve and efficiency takes center stage, companies across the private sector are also reevaluating how they structure and leverage their talent.
+As workforce planning trends evolve and efficiency takes center stage, companies across the private sector are also reevaluating how they structure and leverage their talent.
 Aura’s advanced workforce analytics platform can help you stay ahead of these trends by providing deep, data-driven insights into workforce composition, talent flow, and productivity benchmarks.